peritext/peritext/specification/sections/doc-technical_structure.md

 There are three different data source supporting different needs.

-**Document source** represents the actual text-based contents of a document.
+**Document source (eg=Google Drive)** represents the actual text-based contents of a document and its structure - represented by folders and ``.metadata`` files.

-**Assets source** represents all assets being used in resources and figures.
+**Assets source (eg=Amazon s3)** represents all assets being used in resources and figures.
 They are typically images, videos, data files, and so on ...

-**Disqus** is used to allow for comments on specific entities of the document (paragraphs / figures / citations / ...).
+**Annotation source (default=Disqus)** is used to allow for comments on specific entities of the document (paragraphs / figures / citations / ...).
 For the future two things must be kept in mind :
 * in the future of the project, read/write and git-based version of modulo, comments should be able to be targeted both at a specific entity and a specific record of the publication
-* ideally, it could be great to add a layer on top of discuss system (through inline syntax ?) in order to support more precise contributions : support the editorial process (change suggestions, ...), opinion giving, fact-checking, linking to another entity of the publication, ...
+* ideally, it could be great to add a layer on top of discussion system (through inline syntax ?) in order to support more precise contributions : support the editorial process (change suggestions, ...), opinion giving, fact-checking, linking to another entity of the publication, ...

-# Conceptual model of a Modulo node
+# Modulo document model

-Modulo is made of nodes.
-Each node is a linear "part" of the document to display, figuring either a chapter, a section, or even a paragraph if the writer wants to go to this level of granularity.
+Modulo is made of sections.
+Each section is a linear "part" of the document to display, figuring either a chapter, a section, or even a paragraph if the writer wants to go to this level of granularity.

+Each section is made of two types of data :
+* *content* : linear, xml/html structured, textual content
+* *resources* : objects which are quoted, used, cited, visualized inside the section

-Each node inherits by default some data (like metadata) from the root, and possibly from a specified parent, and change other (like its content).
+Each section inherits by default some data (like metadata) from the root section, and possibly from its parent when it has one.

-However, some elements of the content will be repeatedly called in the document within several times : images, bibliographical references, data sources visualized in different ways.
+However, some elements of the contents will be repeatedly called in the document within several times : images, bibliographical references, data sources visualized in different ways.

-That's why we should separate "resources" and "resources mobilizations" in modulo's conceptual models.
+That's why we should separate "resources" and "resources contextualization" in modulo's conceptual lidek.

-"Resources" are of three types :
+"Resources" are of several types :
-* bibliographical records : books, documents, ... accessed at a specific time and possibly quoted, commented, and translated in different places of the document
+* bibliographical records : books, documents, ...
-* figures : image, video, data, ... which has invariant information (owner, technical information, way to retrieve it) and contextual uses (through legend, data visualization, ...)
+* data/media : images, video, tables, ... which has invariant information (owner, technical information, way to retrieve it)
 * entities (or glossary entries) : bound to notions, persons, places, ... these are "things" cited in the document.

-Typically, each type of resource should be represented by a type of file :
+They are handled in very different way when featured in sections, but described with the same type of syntax, extended from the BibTex standard.

+Then, they are called inside the document through what I chose call 'contextualization', which is a way of specifying how it should be displayed.
-* .bib files represent bibliographical records
+* bibliographical records can be short-cited or long-cited, at specific pages, ...
-* .entity files represent entities description
-* .fig files represent document descriptions

-And each of these files should be able to describe one or several resources.

-The game of Modulo is to enable writing of a document in a "traditional", linear way (chapters and their attachements), but to provide multiple and non-linear ways of displaying the data then.

-When resources have been described, modulo should provide with a (most uniform possible) way of contextualizing resources.

-### Reloading process

-1. list all the files tree of contents directory
-2. load all the string text content of the files
-3. parse the content files and extract resource data (.bib, ...) and concatenate it with raw resource contents
-4. parse each file separately according to its type
-5. resolve properties and resources cascading
-6. possibly link data if needed

-### Data source middleware

-Should all provide with two simple methods :
+* data/media can be inserted inside the document, used to produce a visualization, displayed in rough form as aside figure
-* list the contents of a folder
+* entities can be used to generate a glossary, or just to enrich the semanticity of a page ...
-* get the string content of a text file

-### Metadata file parser

-The metadata file parser will use an external model file to process data.

-It will take as input a String representing the metadata of a folder, and its type (root or part).
-It will render a json file presented metadata in structured+html form.

-Algorithm to process a file :

-1. (if applicable) parse parent folder metadata
-2. populate all unset metadata which have a default value
-3. parse the current metadata file and isolate items.
-For each metadata item :
-4. process and record the statement as is for the pointed property (override any previous inherited/default/propagated value)
-5. if it has propagation features, try to propagate the metadata for each related item **if it has not been set before in the current metadata file** but **no matter if it has a default value or is inherited from parent**

-Additionnally it should be able to quickly render a file :

-* check if data is available for a give part slug (availabilityLookup)
-* check if data is viewable/public to serve (visibilityLookup)
-* verifying the type of a folder (content, resource, ...)
-* get the title of a part (titleLookUp)

-## Content file parser

-The content file parser will use an external model file to process data.

-It will take as input a String representing the markdown content of a folder.

-It should do two things :

-* process markdown content according to a modulo-flavoured marked renderer
-* possibly enrich the content with some external calls (zotero, google docs, document metadata) through modules

-It should return several things :
-* html representation of the content (that would fit into a template)
-* html representation of the table of contents
-* json library of the modulo resources used

 # Forseen code structure (instable)